Trevor Reckling: Career

-He signed a contract with the Curaçao Neptunus of the Honkbal Hoofdklasse in 2017.
+He signed a contract with Dutch club Neptunus of the Honkbal Hoofdklasse in May 2017 but was removed from the team's roster on July 6.

 On April 18, 2019, Reckling signed with the York Revolution of the Atlantic League of Professional Baseball.
-He was released on May 8, 2019.
+He was released on May 8, 2019 after pitching in three games for the team.

 Pitch repertoire

 Reckling's fastball has average velocity but has strong sinking action.
-His changeup is projected to be effective as an 'out' pitch.
-Because of the strong break on his pitches and a complicated delivery, Reckling often struggles with control.
+His changeup was projected to be effective as an "out" pitch.
+Because of the strong break on his pitches and a complicated delivery, Reckling often struggled with control.